th3dstudio/MercuryOne/M1.1 Base Files/Documentation/README.md

 # Complete Mercury 1 Kits

-A complete Mercury 1 kit is available from Fabreeko.
+A complete Mercury 1 kit (minus printed parts) is available from Fabreeko.
 This kit includes the hardware below plus spares, as well as additional extras.
 Check them out at [fabreeko.com](https://www.fabreeko.com/)!

 # Total Bill-Of-Materials